-- Speak the Truth of the Living Word in Love.
+- Speak the Truth of the Living Word with Love.

 The self-sacrificing love displayed on a Roman Cross for you and I is termed Agape Love.
 To Agape Love someone is to place their needs above your own.
 You may have been given a glib wit and ability to talk circles around others to make them look silly, even when their point is sound.
 Don’t misuse your ability and thereby abuse others to display your cleverness or skills.
 Agape love engages the heart first – then the wit and brain.

 We teach others daily whether we realize it or not.
-The lesson we teach cannot be an example of those things they must never do or how they must never behave or speak to another person.
+Our example must not be a lesson in those things they should never do or how they must never behave or speak to another person.
 Be certain your behavior, both inside and out, exalts Christ and is the attitude another would choose to emulate.
 Be an active listener, not a hearer only.
 Debaters formulate their counterpoint and reply rather than listen.
 You will never learn actual truth if the only thoughts you hear are your own.
 Listen with an intent to hear when someone is speaking . . . really hear what they are saying!

 The day you determine you have “arrived” and have The Word of God all figured out with complete doctrinal clarity is the day you cease to grow.
 Not only do you become tedious and uninteresting, you are a danger to yourself and others.
 Knowledge without Wisdom is lethal.
 A teacher, pastor or any man’s theory about God, even your own, is only borrowed until it becomes Wisdom.
 The truth or falsity of it will never reach your heart and doesn’t truly belong to you until you study the Scripture for yourself by the power of Holy Spirit.